btrzupek/YoutubeSourceParserKit/README.md

 ##Introduction

 __Requires iOS 8 or later and Xcode 7.0+__<br/>
 Swift support uses dynamic frameworks and is therefore only supported on iOS > 8.
+Version 0.2.5 adds swift 3.0 support.

 ##Installation